yangjiang3973/vue-jsx-demo/README.md

 # vue-jsx-demo
-A small project that uses vue jsx style
+A small project that uses vue jsx syntax to create a TODO APP for demo